junxit/us-congress-bills-115/bill.md

 >     - **(A)** *Evaluator qualifications* The Secretary may not enter into a contract with an evaluator unless the evaluator has demonstrated experience in conducting rigorous evaluations of program effectiveness including, where available and appropriate, well-implemented randomized controlled trials.
 >     - **(B)** *Methodologies to be used* The evaluation of a demonstration project shall use experimental designs using random assignment or other reliable, evidence-based research methodologies that allow for the strongest possible causal inferences when random assignment is not feasible.
 >     - **(C)** *Public disclosure* The Secretary shall publish the results of the evaluation on the website of the Department of Health and Human Services in a location easily accessible by the public.
->   - **(7)** *Recommendations to congress* The Secretary shall submit recommendations to the Congress on how to increase the employment, retention, and advancement of individuals currently or formerly receiving assistance under a State program funded under this part or any other State program funded with qualified State expenditures (as defined in section 409(a)(7)(B)(i)).
+>   - **(7)** *Recommendations to Congress* The Secretary shall submit recommendations to the Committee on Ways and Means of the House of Representatives and the Committee on Finance of the Senate on how to increase the employment, retention, and advancement of individuals currently or formerly receiving assistance under a State program funded under this part or any other State program funded with qualified State expenditures (as defined in section 409(a)(7)(B)(i)).
 >   - **(8)** *Funding* Of the amounts made available to carry out subsection (b) for fiscal year 2018, the Secretary shall reserve $100,000,000 to carry out this subsection.
->   - **(9)** *Use of certain funds for career pathways programs* The Secretary shall use 15 percent of the amounts reserved to carry out this subsection, to fund programs that offer career pathway (as defined in section 3(7) of the Workforce Innovation and Opportunity Act) services.
+>   - **(9)** *Use of certain funds for career pathway programs* The Secretary shall use 15 percent of the amounts reserved to carry out this subsection, to fund programs that offer career pathway (as defined in section 3(7) of the Workforce Innovation and Opportunity Act) services.
 >   - **(10)** *Availability of funds* Funds provided to a State under this subsection in a fiscal year shall be expended by the State in the fiscal year or in the succeeding fiscal year.

 ## § 3.
 Effective date